bazakoskon/labels-on-Amazon-movie-reviews-dataset/README.md

 - review/summary: review summary
 - review/text: text of the review

+## The new labeled dataset

+The new data format will be:

+- product/productId: _B00006HAXW_
+- review/userId: _A1RSDE90N6RSZF_
+- review/profileName: _Joseph M. Kotow_
+- review/helpfulness: _9/9_
+- review/score: _5.0_
+- review/time: _1042502400_
+- review/summary: _Pittsburgh - Home of the OLDIES_
+- review/text: _I have all of the doo wop DVD's and this one is as good or better than the 1st ones.
+Remember once these performers are gone, we'll never get to see them again.
+Rhino did an excellent job and if you like or love doo wop and Rock n Roll you'll LOVE this DVD!!_
+- **product/categories: _['CDs & Vinyl', 'Pop', 'Oldies', 'Doo Wop']_**

+## Hierarchical format

+There are also included two JSON files that contain all the labels in hierarchical format (Tree structure).
+With ASINs included and without.

 ## Instructions

 You can follow the steps mentioned below on how to get the enriched dataset: